junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 why are dogs really on Earth?

+### 302.5【all】S08 the Dog Sam ran into and saved is not actually a dog

+everything between S08 Sam and Amelia is because Sam ran over a dog and had to take the dog to Amelia's place and the two have that complicated one-year romance storyline

+what if that Dog is not actually a dog, like S09E05 said half-sentence "the real reason dogs were put here was to..."?
+So now what that dog really is? an angel? a monster? a Cupid? a skinwalker? a shapeshifter? something controlled by God/Fate/Destiny?

+Sam would find out about this later?

+canon after Sam separates with Amelia, where does the dog go?
+Amelia adopts the dog?
+Maybe that's how Amelia gets into trouble/danger, Sam has to come to save her and find out, they investigate (so it's a case fic now), and realize that real reason?

+Maybe can have dog Dean again? one year earlier than canon dog Dean case?

 ### 303.【destiel】 S05E04 what if Cas/Dean infected by Croatoan

 （inspired by 《The Last of Us》）